Postgresql Loading data

 You can select the trees that have duplicates idbase with

-select * from trees where idbase in (
+select * from trees where idbase in (select idbase from

 SELECT idbase, COUNT(*)